-Here's a printable Christmas storage inventory form you can use to help you keep track of where you store your decorations (plus below the printable are tips for how to use the form most effectively in your home).
+Here's a printable Christmas storage inventory form you can use to help you keep track of where you store your decorations, plus tips for how to use the form most effectively in your home.

 Your Christmas and other holiday decorations only come out of storage for a small portion of each year, so it's very easy to forget what you've got, and which box it's stored in.